 Now for the moment of truth: building the code and performing the scans.
 It is vital that you or your team have a working knowledge of the mechanics of building software – getting access to source code is one thing, but expecting a busy development team to help you perform the requisite debug builds for scanning is unlikely to be met favourably.
 The ability to speak the developer’s language is a key objective in establishing an application security programme, and demonstrating our competence with their environments and toolchains gave us credibility when conducting the initial reviews of the scan results.
 Be sure to review the findings internally before distributing to the teams, and ensure that your team is familiar with the nature of the findings and can speak confidently to the risk presented by such flaws.
 Establishing and maintaining the credibility of your team is vital at this stage.
 By this stage, there is certain to be a high level of interest in the PoV from within various parts of your organisation, and it is important to demonstrate results as soon as possible.
 Indeed, many teams will be eager to see their application’s results.
 Be sure to manage expectations around expected scan times from CA Veracode to avoid any possible negative perceptions of the use of a SaaS product; the emphasis should be on the ease of adoption and lack of specialised knowledge.

 You should be prepared for a fair deal of scepticism around your initiative, which may be based on outdated views of the capability of static code analysis tools, through to a belief that no problems exist within the organisation.
 A common objection to the use of static code analysis is the high false positive count or lack of actionable output; ensure that all applications scanned in the PoV have a consultation call to demonstrate the accuracy of the findings and the specificity of the results in the flaw viewer.
 Negative feedback from a development team to their management could be disastrous for your future program.
 At the conclusion of the PoV, you will need to demonstrate the value of your PoV to senior stakeholders: the key message is the rate of flaw detection that has been achieved, emphasising that such rates could not have been achieved by any manual review process.
-In our case, we demonstrated a comparison between a CA Veracode scan and the traditional approach of an application penetration test; the benefits in terms of cost (in our case by an order of magnitude) and timescales clearly favouring the CA Veracode analysis.
+In our case, we demonstrated a comparison between a CA Veracode scan and the traditional approach of an application penetration test; the benefits in terms of cost (in our case by an order of magnitude) and timescales clearly favouring the CA Veracode review tools.
 Identifying the so-called “smoking gun” is useful in demonstrating the need for a larger-scale programme; however, be sensitive to the application team concerned and emphasise the role of your team in an advisory capacity in reducing vulnerabilities.
 By now, you will have clearer view of the application estate within your organisation and will have an appreciation for the challenges you will face in scaling this process to a fully-fledged programme.

 For more details on my experience developing an application security programme, check out my new guide, From Ad Hoc to Advanced Application Security: Your Path to a Mature AppSec Program.